-People who might sell have more time on their hands in the Winter, especially if they live in Seattle, Chicago, Minneapolis, New York or Boston.
+People who might sell have more time on their hands in the Winter, especially if they live in Seattle, Chicago, Philadelphia, Toronto, Vancouver, New York, Denver, or Boston.
 It’ll be easier to get in touch with them and discuss your sincere, heart felt offer.

 Launching your Research to Negotiation Strategy

 They may even take a lower commission, but don’t push that.
 The Realtor will likely be worth the 2.5% you pay them.
-If you wait till April, May or June to buy, you’re getting the highest prices, most competition, and your Realtor is too busy handling multiple clients and micromanaging negotiations.
+If you wait till May, June,or July to buy, you’re not getting the best prices, most competition, and your Realtor is too busy handling multiple clients and micromanaging negotiations.
 So that’s the worst time to buy — when everyone else is.

 When is the Absolute Best Time to Buy a House?